 Bothwell was supposed to undergo a multi-million pound refurbishment in 2014, bringing it in line with other Roadchef service areas areas which were gaining McDonald's and new dining areas.
 This didn't happen, and Bothwell is still the only Roadchef service station without a McDonald's.
 The Restbite restaurant became the last buffet-style servery at a big-name motorway service area.

 The forecourt was sold to Euro Garages in early 2017, as Roadchef was removing fuel from their business model.
 It was rebranded from BP to Shell at this time.
 As Roadchef's facilities close at night, it creates an unusual situation where the main operator is only involved on a part-time basis.

-Planning permission for a Costa Drive Thru here was granted in 2017, but this later expired in 2020.
-The large grounds here would make a drive thru easy to construct.
+Planning permission for a Costa Drive Thru here was granted in 2017, but this was allowed to lapse.
+The large grounds here would have made a drive thru easy to construct.

 In April 2020, Bothwell became the only motorway service area in the country to regularly shut down at night, due to staffing difficulties with Roadchef and EG Group associated with the COVID-19 outbreak.
 The Restbite restaurant opted to close during the first lockdown, and did not reopen, leaving Costa as the main restaurant option.

 Planning permission has now been secured for a two-storey, stand-alone, McDonald's drive thru to be built outside the main building.
 While it will be operated by Roadchef, it may pull even more trade away from the original building, creating the unusual situation where the ancillary building is busier than the main one.

 Sebastiano's was added to the car park in September 2021, situated in an outdoor catering trailer, but this later closed due to financial issues.

 A GRIDSERVE electric vehicle charging hub is expected to be built in late 2023.

 |Old Inns (M80, 14 miles)|